Actively Recruiting

 - Serious or uncontrolled systemic diseases

-- Severe musculoskeletal issues affecting lower limbs or non-affected limbs for stroke patients
+- Severe musculoskeletal problems affecting lower limbs in healthy adults or non-hemiparetic limbs in stroke patients

 - Visual spatial perception disorders or hearing loss